-➤ All employees are expected to abide by the Personal Appearance Guidelines.
+- All employees are expected to abide by the Personal Appearance Guidelines.
 Students are expected to wear a school uniform with a clearly displayed school name/logo.
-This allows you to be easily identified by patients, guests and hospital personnel.

-- Nursing clinical instructors are expected to wear a white lab coat with neat attire that abides by the personal appearance guidelines OR WHITE scrubs with a white lab coat. - ➤ Both students and nursing clinical instructors MUST wear their photo school ID on their uniform or on a lanyard while at the hospital for the clinical rotation.
-If they forget this ID, students/instructors must obtain a photo ID badge from the security office for the day. - > While the System respects and recognizes the right of every employee to express his/her social, cultural and ethnic personality in a mode of dress and grooming, the hospital has a need to present a professional appearance to the patients and our community.
+This allows you to be easily identified by patients, guests and hospital personnel. - Clinical instructors are expected to wear a white lab coat with neat attire that abides by the personal appearance guidelines OR WHITE scrubs with a white lab coat. - Both students and clinical instructors MUST wear their photo school ID displayed on their uniform while at the hospital for the clinical rotation.
+If they forget this ID, students/instructors must obtain a photo ID badge from the security office for the day. - While Valley respects and recognizes the right of every employee to express his/her social, cultural and ethnic personality in a mode of dress and grooming, the hospital has a need to present a professional appearance to the patients and our community.